-The most powerful stories are those that colleagues and friends share so try and get people on board in sharing their own personal experiences.
-If you thinking of where to start approach one of your senior leaders who are seen to be personable within the business and perhaps get them to share why they believe it’s important to talk about mental health at work.
+The most powerful stories are those that colleagues and friends share, so try to get people on board in sharing their own personal experiences.
+If you thinking of where to start, approach one of your senior leaders who people see as personable within the business and perhaps get them to share why they believe it’s important to talk about mental health at work.
 Here is a great example of how colleagues can tell their stories to the rest of the organisation.

 Don’t forget about line managers

 One of the biggest groups of people that can really make an impact within your organisation is people managers.
 These individuals know their team members best and have the best insight into how people are feeling and what can make the biggest difference.

 Some of the best things that I’ve found from experience that help managers include:

 - Give them advanced notice of any company-wide initiatives that are coming out, they will help tell you on how best to land the messages with their teams